Plastic surgeons say 50 per cent of female clients are new divorcees

 She adds, “When you’ve been through a break-up, it’s natural to want to make a change.

 But it’s important to understand that a physical change won’t address your emotional problems.
-I’d advise addressing the trauma of a break-up first, even if that means counselling, before undergoing a drastic op that you could regret.”
+I’d advise addressing the trauma of a break-up first, even if that means counseling, before undergoing a drastic op that you could regret.”

 ‘Botox gave me confidence after a devastating split’